TheWonderApps/WebLocatorHubPrivacyPolicy/README.md

-# 🎯 Privacy Policy - WebLocatorHub Chrome Extension
+# 🎯 Privacy Policy - WebElement Inspector Chrome Extension

-**Last Updated:** August 5, 2025
+**Last Updated:** August 11, 2025

-## About WebLocatorHub
+## About WebElement Inspector

-WebLocatorHub is a developer tool extension that helps web developers and QA engineers inspect DOM elements and generate precise locators for automation testing frameworks like Playwright, Selenium, and Cypress.
+WebElement Inspector is a developer tool extension that helps web developers and QA engineers inspect DOM elements and generate precise locators for automation testing frameworks like Playwright, Selenium, and Cypress.

 ---

 ## 🔒 Privacy Summary

-**WebLocatorHub operates entirely locally within your browser.
+**WebElement Inspector operates entirely locally within your browser.
 We do not collect, store, or transmit any personal data, browsing history, or website content to external servers.**

 ---